tonywaiweb/tinymce-docs/_includes/configuration/skin-url.md

 ## skin_url

 If you are using TinyMCE skins, this option enables you to specify the location of the skin file.
-This is useful if you are loading TinyMCE from one URL, for example a CDN, while loading a skin on, say, a local server.
+This is useful if you are loading TinyMCE from one URL, for example a content delivery network, while loading a skin on, say, a local server.

 **Type:** `String`